Cherreads

 It was the day of Mate selection ceremony.

-The cruelest tradition known to werewolves.
+The cruelest tradition we still dared to call sacred.

 At eighteen, unmated wolves with no awakened wolf were either claimed… or discarded.

 "Do you accept the bond offered by any challenger present tonight?"
+His heavy question stood awkwardly in the hall.

-Thick and heavy silence filled the room.
+Thick and heavy silence filled the room followed by his question.

 My fingers curled slowly at my sides.